 General Education Requirements

-No credit given for Literature because the "Literature" section of the "Rowan Experience" requirement may be satisfied by courses that are not literature surveys.
+No credit given for Literature because the "History, Humanities, and Language" requirement may be satisfied by courses that are not literature surveys.

 3. Foreign LanguageNO